deutschebank/fluxnova-docs-manual/content/reference/bpmn20/tasks/send-task.md

 ---

 A Send Task is used to send a message.
-In Flowave this is done by calling Java code.
+In Fluxnova this is done by calling Java code.

 The Send Task has the same behavior as a Service Task.